-The beneficiary can only claim EAFRD funds for eligible and approved expenditure that has been incurred after an application has been submitted to the MAGF and an acknowledgement is issued by the Foundation, in line with EU Regulation 1305 of 2013 Article 60 (2).
+The beneficiary can only claim CAPSP funds for eligible and approved expenditure that has been incurred after an application has been submitted to the MAGF and an acknowledgement is issued by the Foundation, in line with EU Regulation 1305 of 2013 Article 60 (2).

-Investments must be in line with the Eligibility Actions outlined on Section 4 of the Guidance Notes.
+Investments must be in line with the Eligibility Actions outlined in these Guidance Notes.